 The second, smaller meeting/group room was created during our remodel.
 It is named “The Phoenix Room” as it was created out of the former incinerator room, but has been transformed into a light, pleasant meeting room.
 Of note, one of our former interns won the clinic contest to name this new room.

 The Clinic is fortunate to have a fenced-in backyard with a creek that in nice weather provides a great place to take a break and get away from it all for a bit.
-This area is also used for staff development activities, including the yearly ice cream social and bocce ball tournament.
+This area is also used for staff development activities, including the yearly ice cream social.

 The Student Medical and Counseling Clinic is a high volume clinic and we keep quite busy.
 However, we still try to take time as a staff to have fun.
 In addition to our spring ice cream social, we have a yearly winter holiday party, Birthday Buddies, Secret Valentines, and mark significant events in each other lives.
-There is also the Candy Bowl, lovingly kept full by one of the most beloved – and not just because he gives us chocolate – members of our clinic family.
+There is also the Candy Bowl, a loving legacy from one of our most beloved staff members who recently passed away.